-No one may use a doa for hunting big game, except for the following:
+No one may use a dog for hunting big game, except for the following:

-- " A doa that is leashed and under the control of a handler may be used to track and retrieve any big game animal that is wounded or presumed dead. - " The use of dogs to hunt mountain lions is only allowed during those specified hunting intervals in Custer State Park that allow for the use of doas and outside of the Black Hills Fire Protection District on private land with permission of the landowner or lessee.
-However, a pursuit of a mountain lion by dogs that originates on private land may cross over or culminate on property owned by the Office of School and Public Lands or the United States Bureau of Land Management other than the Fort Meade Recreation Area
+- " A dog that is leashed and under the control of a handler may be used to track and retrieve any big game animal that is wounded or presumed dead. - " The use of dogs to hunt mountain lions is only allowed during those specified hunting intervals in Custer State Park that allow for the use of dogs and outside of the Black Hills Fire Protection District on private land with permission of the landowner or lessee.
+However, a pursuit of a mountain lion by dogs that originates on private land may cross over or culminate on private land with permission from the landowner or lessee or public land as long as it's not expressly prohibited by the managing entity.